Kate Greenaway: Education and early work

-She was aware, that the work she produced was overly gaudy, in part because she lacked technical knowledge of the Chromoxylography process.
-To gain a better understanding of the colour process, she made frequent visits to the National Gallery; where she studied masters such as Jan van Eyck, whose Arnolfini Portrait she especially liked.
-At that time, she gained access to the manuscript room at the British Museum where she studied illuminated manuscripts.
+She was aware that the work she produced was overly gaudy, in part because she lacked technical knowledge of the Chromoxylography process.
+To gain a better understanding of the colour process, she made frequent visits to the National Gallery, where she studied masters such as Jan van Eyck, whose Arnolfini Portrait she especially liked.
+At that time, she gained access to the manuscript room at the British Museum, where she studied illuminated manuscripts.

 Freelance years

 The new, popular and lucrative card market coincided with the end of Greenaway's formal training.
-Greetings cards first appeared in the 1840s, and by the 1860s the market exploded.
+Greetings cards first appeared in the 1840s, and by the 1860s the market had exploded.
 Card maker Marcus Ward & Co hired Greenaway in 1871 on a freelance basis.
-With its reputation for quality work, the Belfast firm was one of the pre-eminent Victoria era card printers.
+With its reputation for high quality work, the Belfast firm was one of the pre-eminent card printers of the Victorian era.
 Her designs sold well and they said of her work that “her special talent was in the direction of costume figures and dainty colours.”
 Her cards sold well, and early Valentines sold 25,000 copies in weeks.